-Andalusian political leaders on the hard-left claim the problem of squatters is a media invention by big business, and politicians on the far right.
+Andalusian political leaders on the hard-left claim the problem of squatters is a media invention by big business, and far-right politicians.

-From what I can tell from media reports, which lefties might denounce as biased, the hard-left in Andalusia is fractured and divided by personal animosity and squabbling over public funds, but in one respect they appear to be united – in their support for squatters.
+From what I can tell from media reports, which lefties might denounce as biased, the hard-left in Andalusia is fractured and divided by personal animosity and squabbling over public funds, but in one respect they appear to be united – in their support for squatter rights in Spain.

 The latest figures from the Spanish Home office show that Andalusia is second only to Catalonia in terms of the number of cases of ‘adverse possession’ a.k.a. squatting, reported to the police in the first half of the year (1,183 cases), yet the Communist Party of Andalusia tweeted on Tuesday that “In recent months we have been bombarded about a problem that does not exist: the occupation of homes [squatting].”